 Eva Haghighi is a recent DPhil graduate in Classical Languages and Literature at the University of Oxford.
 Her research addresses the representation of Etruscan people in the poetry of the Augustan age, and more broadly her interests gravitate around issues related to cultural representation, access and inclusivity.
 She is currently involved in a number of heritage initiatives, with particular focus on curatorial practices.

-To learn more about our collaboration with the Hidden Objects Project see:
+To learn more about our collaboration with and more micro-internships hosted by the Hidden Objects Project see:

 John Piper: Artist In Stained Glass